The Honky Tonk Man: Early run (1986–1987)

 Honky's first major feud came against Jake "The Snake" Roberts, who was in the midst of a fan favorite turn.
 The feud intensified when Honky attacked Roberts on his talk show set, The Snake Pit.
-According to Roberts, Honky was supposed to hit him with a gimmicked balsa wood guitar (which was fiberglass); he believes Farris accidentally grabbed a real, non-gimmicked guitar and smashed it across Roberts' back, legitimately injuring him.
+According to Roberts, Honky was supposed to hit him with a gimmicked balsa wood guitar; he believes Farris accidentally grabbed a real, non-gimmicked guitar (made of fiberglass) and smashed it across Roberts' back, legitimately injuring him.
 According to Roberts, this started his dependence on prescription pain medication (in an interview, Roberts alleges that he was picking pieces of the guitar out of his back for weeks after he was hit).
 This has been disputed as Roberts had been a known drug user years before this incident.
-However, in an interview for World Wrestling Insanity, Honky disputed Roberts' assertion saying, "That's not true and, in fact I attribute most of that to Mick Foley, who wrote about it in his book, and Jake, who lied about it", although television footage of the incident showed that the guitar did not break like a gimmicked one would have and that it took several more hits to Roberts' back for the guitar to break apart.
+In an interview for World Wrestling Insanity, Honky disputed Roberts' assertion saying, "That's not true and, in fact I attribute most of that to Mick Foley, who wrote about it in his book, and Jake, who lied about it".
 Yet Roberts continued to wrestle regularly following this angle bringing into question the alleged non-gimmicked guitar shot.
 During their feud, which culminated at WrestleMania III, Honky grabbed the ring ropes to score a tainted win; afterward, Roberts cleared the ring of Honky before he and Alice Cooper attacked Hart with Damien, Roberts' python.

 Following WrestleMania his feud with Jake Roberts was temporarily sidelined, with the newly returned Ken Patera substituting for the injured Roberts in multiple house show matches.
 For the first time since his WWF debut he was on the losing end of a feud, being pinned numerous times.
 On the May 18, 1987 episode of Prime Time Wrestling he suffered his first televised pinfall, losing again to Patera.
 On the June 8th episode of Prime Time he again loss by pinfall, this time to Billy Jack Haynes.
 On May 30 he again lost to Patera on Prime Time.